What happens if I decline cookies?

 My first three books, now supplemented by the fifth (see Mike Stanhope Mysteries panel), form a series, but can also be read as stand-alone novels.
 The fourth was originally published under a pseudonyn, but it’s a similar kind of mystery thriller.

-In between crafting my first childhood plot and actually writing a book, I was a journalist and editor specialising in logistics and transport – like my leading my Mike Stanhope.
-I still write about the bus world, and my photographs appear in the bus press from time to time.
+In between crafting my first childhood plot and actually writing a book, I became a journalist and editor specialising in logistics and transport – like my leading character Mike Stanhope.
+Lately I’ve been writing more about the bus world than about trucking, and my photographs appear in the bus press from time to time.

 I was born and grew up in Newcastle upon Tyne, in north-east England, but I’ve spent nearly all my adult life in London, and feel an honorary southerner now.